 If you would like to visit the University Observatory on Mt John to view the stars at night, you must book a tour.

 Mt John is a working research facility and access after dark is not available to the general public.

-> You can visit during the day any time.
+You can visit during the day, the views are amazing!

-> Star Gazing Tours:
+Star Gazing Tours:

 Dark Sky Project take you to Mt John or Cowan's Observatory.

 Tekapo Springs also offer Night Tours which include a soak in the hot pools!

 Silver River Stargazing take you to their exclusive star gazing location on their private 25,000 acre farm.